 Influence of Arabic in other languages

-The influence of Arabic is visible in languages such as Turkish, Bosnian, Persian and Hindi, but also in English with certain words like albacore and adobe that have distant Arabic origins.
+The influence of Arabic culture is visible in languages such as Turkish, Bosnian, Persian and Hindi, but also in English with certain words like albacore and adobe that have distant Arabic origins.
 One of the official languages of the United Nations, Arabic speakers are constantly increasing thanks to population growth and immigration from and to the listed countries.
 The Arabic alphabet is said to be one of the hardest to master; however, it is one that produces the most coveted calligraphy around the world.

 Arabic Speaking Geography & Major Dialect: Fusha

 According to Wikipedia:

 Arabic has spread to a very wide geographical area with the spread of Islam since the 7th century.
 With the cultural dominance of the Islamic religion, Arabic speaking population in the world spread to Balkans, Egypt and North Africa by dominating the region.
 Over time, a vast geography from Spain to Southeast Asia it became a superset language.
 Today, from the Moroccan to the Iranian border, approximately 400 million people are native speakers, but daily dialects have differences in the region.
 However, the seventh-century Hijaz Arabic language, the language of the Holy Quran, is accepted as Standard Arabic (Fusha) because it has remained unchanged day by day, and it is the Arabic language used by various Arabic people to understand each other.
 Because it is the official language of the Arab states, education and press coverage is also carried out with this Standard Arabic (Fusha).